Usage

 --key <KID:KEY>

-Use KID:KEY to decrypt encrypted media streams.
+Use KID:KEY to decrypt encrypted media streams, for manifests that use DRM.
 KID should be either a track id in decimal (e.g. 1), or a 128-bit keyid (32 hexadecimal characters).
 KEY should be 32 hexadecimal characters.
 Example: --key eb676abbcb345e96bbcf616630f1a3da:100b6c20940f779a4589152b57d2dacb.
 You can use this option multiple times.

 Please note that obtaining decryption keys is beyond the scope of this application.